StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

 types of contextualization files can be provided.
 See the [CloudInit documentation][ci-docs] for what is permitted for 'user data'.

-*Warning*: Be sure that the contextualization information you are passing can be used by the CloudInit version within the appliance itself.
+**Warning**: Be sure that the contextualization information you are passing can be used by the CloudInit version within the appliance itself.  **Be particularly careful because multipart inputs do not work if the python version in the virtual machine is less than 2.7.3.**

+This is the case with the CentOS image used here.
+So we'll include the script literally in the user data with the command:

+    $ stratus-prepare-context \
+         ssh,$HOME/.ssh/id_rsa.pub \
+         none,run-http.sh

+Note the use of the 'none' pseudo-mime-type.
+If 'none' is used, only the last file marked as 'none' will be included in the user data; it will be included literally.

 This command creates a context file `cloud-init.txt` with the requested information that can be used with the `stratus-run-instance`